Ivan Reyes-Amezcua

 Ivan Reyes-Amezcua, Michael Rojas-Ruiz, Gilberto Ochoa-Ruiz, Andres Mendez-Vazquez, Christian Daul

-MICAI, 2024 (Oral Presentation, Best Paper Award)
+MICAI, 2024 (Oral Presentation, Best Student Paper Award)

 Arxiv